natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/AV-8A.md

 * 22 different payload options, many of which are great for bombing
 * Powerful 30 mm ADEN cannons with a generous ammo count of 260 rounds (130 per gun)
 * Has a [[HUD#410SUM1|Head-Up Display]] in the cockpit which provides flight information and accurate weapon aiming functionality and is useful in Simulator battles
-* Large supply of 240 countermeasures
+* Large supply of 240 countermeasures (sacrifices 1 hardpoint for weaponry)

 '''Cons:'''

 * Heavy airframe loses significant speed in turns
+* Dosen't turn well in general
 * No Radar Warning Receiver
 * Only gets two air-to-air missiles at most
 * ADEN cannons have low velocity